bbc/gel/src/components/tabs.md

 }
 ```

-## Expected behavior
+## Expected behaviour

 ### Selecting a tab

 By mouse or touch, clicking or pressing a tab will reveal its corresponding tab panel.
 For keyboard users, unselected tabs are focusable and can be activated with the <kbd>Enter</kbd> key.

-To preserve the behavior of the same-page links upon which the tabs are created and to address trouble screen readers have been observed experiencing moving from the tab to the tab panel, clicking a tab programmatically moves focus to the visible tab panel.
+To preserve the behaviour of the same-page links upon which the tabs are created and to address trouble screen readers have been observed experiencing moving from the tab to the tab panel, clicking a tab programmatically moves focus to the visible tab panel.
 The tab panel is identified in screen readers as a tab panel, and the tab panel's label (borrowed from the corresponding tab using `aria-labelledby`) is also announced.

 The tab panel is now the sequential focus starting point, making the first interactive element inside (or past) the tab panel next in focus order.
 However, the tab panel itself is not user focusable (it employs `tabindex="-1"`, not `tabindex="0"`), meaning <kbd>Shift</kbd> + <kbd>Tab</kbd> will take the user directly back to the tab list.
 Screen readers' reading position (or 'virtual cursor'[^4] position) will also be transported to the start of the tab panel, allowing users to read downwards from there.